tee3/jenkinsci-slave/README.md

-# Jenkins Slave with Boost C++ Libraries
+# Jenkins Slave

 ## Overview

-This repository contains a Dockerfile to build a docker image suitable for use as a Jenkins slave for testing C++ code that depends only on the Boost C++ Libraries.
+This repository contains a Dockerfile to build a docker image suitable for use as a Jenkins slave.

 ## Development